RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/GraftSwitchMover.md

 - <b>name</b>: The name given to this instance.

 There are three ways to define the threadable residues.
 If you do nothing, the C-terminal will be selected along with the loop preceding it.
-Setting n_term to true will use the n_term and loop instead.
-Setting graft_on_latch_loop to false will just use the corresponding helix.
+Setting <b>n_term</b> to true will use the N-terminal helix and loop instead.
+Setting <b>graft_on_latch_loop</b> to false will just use the corresponding helix.

 \\Put example here